 Given the steep drop off in patient engagement, we set out to understand when patients wanted to receive initial bill notifications from their healthcare providers.
 Our hypothesis was that by increasing the likelihood of patients engaging at those first touchpoints, we may see higher rates of self-service.

-(Approximately 70 percent of patients who click through to the Cedar app make payments.)
 In turn, this would help mitigate downstream inefficiencies and free up business office representatives to focus efforts elsewhere, such as helping high-need patients resolve large balances.

 Taking a page from the digital marketer’s playbook, we launched several testing and optimization programs to uncover the best time to initiate dunning communications.
 If you scan the timestamps on all the promotional emails you’ve gotten within the past day, you might notice that most were sent between 9-10 AM or 5-6 PM.
 That’s no coincidence.
 For years, marketers have been studying consumer behavior to identify the best moments to send communications and ensure the highest number of customers engage digitally.